Professional indemnity (PI) exposure is a significant risk for UK SMEs operating in professional services sectors.

 This exposure often goes unnoticed or misunderstood.
 That’s why it’s crucial to understand how to assess professional indemnity exposure to adequately protect your business.

-Professional indemnity exposure exists across a wide range of industries, including legal, accounting, consulting, architecture, and engineering, among others.
+Professional indemnity exposure exists across a wide range of industries.
+Including legal, accounting, consulting, architecture, and engineering, among others.

 Potential sources of PI exposure may include:

-Which could lead to a loss of clients and future business opportunities.
+These consequences could lead to a loss of clients and future business opportunities.

 To protect your businesses from professional indemnity exposure, you should consider:

-Professional indemnity insurance (PII) provides essential cover for legal costs and expenses involved in defending a claim, as well as compensation payable.If you’re found to be responsible for causing financial loss to your client because of negligent advice, services or designs you’ve provided, having PII in place will be your best defence.
+If you are deemed responsible for causing financial loss to your client as a result of negligent advice, services, or designs you provided, having PII in place will be your strongest line of defence.

 You can help minimise the likelihood of errors or negligence by:

-It’s crucial that you maintaining accurate and detailed records of client interactions, project specifications, changes, and outcomes.
-This documentation can serve as evidence in case of any disputes or claims, which could help you to defend against future professional indemnity allegations.
+This documentation can serve as evidence in the event of any disputes or claims.
+It may also assist you in defending against future professional indemnity allegations.

 Regularly review your business operations and processes to identify potential areas of exposure.
 This will all help reduce the likelihood of professional indemnity claims.

-Our team of PI insurance experts are here to help you assess your PI exposure - get in touch with a specialist adviser today.
+Our team of PI insurance experts are here to help you assess your PI exposure.
+Get in touch with a specialist adviser today.

 Get access to exclusive help, advice and support, delivered straight to your inbox.